 Patrick Curran, an award-winning industrial film maker for the Coca-Cola Company, earned master’s degrees in English literature and Organizational Design.
 After serving four years in the US Navy as an Explosive Ordnance Diver including one year as a Team Leader in Vietnam, Pat joined The Coca-Cola Company as an internal consultant working in the US and Northern Europe.
 After ten years with Coca-Cola, he became a partner with Keilty, Goldsmith and Boone (KGB) an organization change consultancy in La Jolla, CA. Ten years later, he launched his own firm, the Curran Consulting Group, and continued working internationally for ten more years.

 Pat’s first book based on consulting in twenty-one countries was an organizational change textbook titled: COBRA: The X Factor in Strategy Execution.
 The COBRA framework has been implemented widely in the International Beverage Industry.
 After retiring, he wrote a second book, a Cold War novel on the hazards of uranium mining on the Colorado Plateau, titled: Acid Reign and the Rise of Eco-Outlaws.
 Both books are available on Amazon.
-He recently completed a second historical novel entitled: Alta’s Curse, which will be published later this year.
+His second historical novel entitled: Alta’s Curse, was published in 2016.
 Pat and his wife Joan purchased a home in Steamboat Spring in 2012.
 When in town, Pat is a regular at the Steamboat Writing Group.